OpenBMB/XAgent/README.md

 ## 📊 Evaluation
 We conduct human preference evaluation to evaluate XAgent's performance.
 We prepare over 50 real-world complex tasks for evaluation, which can be categorized into 5 classes: Search and Report, Coding and Developing, Data Analysis, Math, and Life Assistant.
 We compare the results of XAgent with [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT), which shows a total win of XAgent over AutoGPT.
-You can download records for XAgent [here](https://drive.google.com/drive/folders/1_slFNXUBQ1CGiNLMCCYoQXZYNGAAdHok?usp=sharing).
+All running records will be released soon.

 ![HumanPrefer](assets/readme/agent_comparison.png)